 So, macro-economically the basis of marketing is flawed.
 Product success is not driven by marketing but rather by how true the product is to its promise.
 And that means marketers who make product decisions based on market numbers are wrong, and so are the investment decisions derived from market analyses.

-Explain the vision, explain the product experience, explain the business model, explain the technology, explain the scalability, explain the product requirements, etc., going back and forth between macro and micro until the swing comes to a halt with no questions left unanswered.
+Explain the vision, explain the product experience, explain the business model, explain the technology, explain the scalability, explain the product requirements, etc., going back and forth between macro and micro until the swing comes to a halt with no unanswered questions.
 Now, investors and entrepreneurs have a common understanding of the risks involved in the road ahead.

 A new investment focus

 Do we like to play music, iTunes anyone?
 Do we like to stay connected, Facebook anyone?
-We enjoy free-trade, eBay anyone?
+Do we enjoy free trade, eBay anyone?
 Many other macro-economic desires remain unfulfilled with technology.
 Opportunity abounds.

 Fulfilling support for that macroeconomic need is what Venture Capital should be all about.
 And it will happen again when we, as Limited Partners, tell the referees (the VCs) that the rules for investing have changed.
-That our expectations for VC are to chase macroeconomic impact rather than to allow the mindless technology herding to continue.
+Our expectations for VC are to chase macroeconomic impact rather than allow the mindless technology herding to continue.

 Endless opportunity for great returns

 Supporting existing macroeconomics with a more meaningful technology experience that meets the needs of 5/6th of the world’s population still does not use a useful internet application for a fantastic and highly scalable investment thesis.
 One that we should allocate more-not-less money to as Limited Partners.

 But we need to change our tune, now, before it all comes crashing down on us.